Working from home? Often feeling a bit…sloppy? These ethical outfits for working at home will have you feeling cozily stylish in no time!

-Ninety Percent launched in 2018, with the goal of helping disappearing tribes and craftsmen, and maximising the virtues of a natural lifestyle, that is perfectly reflected in the brand’s responsibly made clothes.
-Their organic cotton-jersey jumpsuit is an excellent choice for working from home: it’s got pockets to keep your tissues, phone and snacks, and if you get chilly, throw a sweater over it and it still looks awesome!
+For us, their trendy organic cotton-jersey midi dress is an excellent choice for working from home.
+It’s got pockets to keep your tissues, phone and snacks, and if you get chilly, throw a sweater over it and it still looks awesome!

 Price: Around $65